sustrik/libdill/man/http_sendstatus.md

 HTTP is an application-level protocol described in RFC 7230.
 This implementation handles only the request/response exchange.
 Whatever comes after that must be handled by a different protocol.

 This function sends an HTTP status line to the peer.
-This is meant to be done at the beginning of the HTTP response.
-For example, if _status_ is 404 and _reason_ is `Not found` the line sent will look like this:
+It is meant to be done at the beginning of the HTTP response.
+For example, if status is 404 and reason is 'Not found' the line sent will look like this:

 ```
 HTTP/1.1 404 Not found
 ```

+**s**: HTTP socket handle.

+**status**: HTTP status such as 200 or 404.

+**reason**: Reason string such as 'OK' or 'Not found'.

-_deadline_ is a point in time when the operation should time out.
-Use the **now()** function to get your current point in time.
+**deadline**: A point in time when the operation should time out, in milliseconds.
+Use the **now** function to get your current point in time.
 0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.

+This function is not available if libdill is compiled with **--disable-sockets** option.

 # RETURN VALUE

-Zero in the case of success.
-On error returns -1 and sets _errno_ to one of the values below.
+In case of success the function returns 0.
+In case of error it returns -1 and sets **errno** to one of the values below.

 # ERRORS